Sections of This Topic Include

 Simply put, ethics involves learning what is right or wrong, and then doing the right thing — but “the right thing” is not nearly as straightforward as conveyed in a great deal of business ethics literature.
 Most ethical dilemmas in the workplace are not simply a matter of “Should Bob steal from Jack?” or “Should Jack lie to his boss?”

-Values which guide how we ought to behave are considered moral values, e.g., values such as respect, honesty, fairness, responsibility, etc. Statements around how these values are applied are sometimes called moral or ethical principles.
+Values that guide how we ought to behave are considered moral values, e.g., values such as respect, honesty, fairness, responsibility, etc. Statements about how these values are applied are sometimes called moral or ethical principles.
 (Extracted from Complete (Practical) Guide to Managing Ethics in the Workplace.)

 What is Business Ethics?

-The concept has come to mean various things to various people, but generally it’s coming to know what it right or wrong in the workplace and doing what’s right — this is in regard to effects of products/services and in relationships with stakeholders.
+The concept has come to mean various things to various people, but generally, it’s coming to know what it right or wrong in the workplace and doing what’s right — this is in regard to the effects of products/services and in relationships with stakeholders.

 Consequently, there is no clear moral compass to guide leaders through complex dilemmas about what is right or wrong.
 Attention to ethics in the workplace sensitizes leaders and staff to how they should act.

-Perhaps most important, attention to ethics in the workplaces helps ensure that when leaders and managers are struggling in times of crises and confusion, they retain a strong moral compass.
+Perhaps most importantly, attention to ethics in the workplace helps ensure that when leaders and managers are struggling in times of crises and confusion, they retain a strong moral compass.
 However, attention to business ethics provides numerous other benefits, as well (these benefits are listed later in this document).